Prisma

 authorId: field.hidden,

 })In the above code, we use postResolverFactory.createMutation() to define the createPost mutation.
-The factory will automatically create the input type and the resolver function.
+The factory creates the input type and resolver function automatically.

 Custom Input

-The pre-defined queries and mutations of the resolver factory support custom input.
-You can define the input type through the input option:
+The resolver factory’s pre-defined queries and mutations support custom input.
+You can define the input type via the input option:

 import * as v from "valibot"